kennethreitz/simplemind/README.md

 - **[Groq's Groq](https://groq.com/)**
 - **[Ollama](https://ollama.com)**

-If you'd like to see SimpleMind support additional providers or models, please send a pull request!
+If you'd like to see Simplemind support additional providers or models, please send a pull request!

 ## Why SimpleMind?
 - **Intuitive**: Built with Pythonic simplicity and readability in mind.
 - **For Humans**: Emphasizes a human-friendly interface, just like `requests` for HTTP.
-- **Open Source**: SimpleMind is open source, and contributions are always welcome!
+- **Open Source**: Simplemind is open source, and contributions are always welcome!

 Also, why not? :)